kranzuft/AERRDM-DOCS/mobile_process.rst

 Stepping Through the Process
 ----------------------------

-This section will guide you through the steps necessary to correctly access the application.
-Consider the above figure (fig. 2.1) showing the sign in screen and the four annotated areas (ann.
-1, 2, 3 and 4).
-The following steps run through how to use this screen, focusing on each annotation separately.
+This section guide you through the steps necessary to correctly access the application's features that require authentication.
+In particular these steps will run you through how to interact with the sign-in screen to access the rest of the application.

-1. Enter your username in the username field (fig. 2.1 ann.
-1) by tapping on the screen.
+1. Enter your username in the username field (2.1-1, 2.1.1) by tapping on the screen.
 The area is enlarged below.
-Normally the area appears like the password field (fig. 2.1 ann.
-2, fig. 2.1.2) shown above, however when tapped on each text field changes to the red hue shown below.
+Normally the area appears like the password field (2.1-2, 2.1.2), however when tapped on each text field changes to the red hue shown below.

 .. figure:: img/mobile_signin_username_manual.png
     :scale: 33%